 In December 2010, a Group company issued unsecured convertible bonds totaling \$1.5 billion with a coupon yield of 2.625% and maturity in June 2015.
 The bonds were placed at face value.
-The bonds are convertible into LUKOIL ADRs (each representing one ordinary share of the Company) and currently have a conversion price of \$71.08 per ADR.
+The bonds are convertible into LUKOIL ADRs (each representing one ordinary share of the Company) and as of September 30, 2013 had a conversion price of \$71.08 per ADR.
 Bondholders have the right to convert the bonds into LUKOIL ADRs during the period starting from 40 days after the issue date and ending 6 dealing days before the maturity date.
 The issuer has the right to redeem the bonds after December 31, 2013.